Skip to main content

 Can children use Zyrtec and Claritin?

-Zyrtec for children
+Zyrtec vs. Claritin dosage for children

-In general, both medications should be taken as directed by a healthcare provider and should not be used more than once every 24 hours.
+Consult a healthcare provider for options for children under 2.
+In general, both allergy medicines should be taken as directed by the package label or a healthcare provider.
 If your child experiences severe side effects or allergic reactions, seek medical attention immediately.

 Frequently asked questions about Zyrtec vs. Claritin